Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/02-bashrc-aliases.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I use modify the .bashrc file?"
+- "How do I modify the .bashrc file?"
 objectives:
 - "Customize your bash experience."
 - "Define aliases to save you time and typing."
 keypoints:
 - "Unix shells can be launched in a customized way with the user's preferences."
 - "Aliases can be defined that substitute short strings for long or complex commands."
 ---

 ### .bashrc

 The bash shell allows for a great deal of customization including defining shortcuts for frequently used commands.